jmcnamara/rust_xlsxwriter/examples/Readme.md

 The `doc_{struct}_{function}.rs` examples are more specific examples from the documentation and generally show how an individual function works.

+* app_array_formula.rs - Example of how to use the rust_xlsxwriter to write
+  simple array formulas.

 * app_colors.rs - A sample palette of the the defined colors and user defined RGB colors available in the rust_xlsxwriter library.

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.

+* app_dynamic_arrays.rs - An example of how to use the rust_xlsxwriter
+  library to write formulas and functions that create dynamic arrays.
+These functions are new to Excel 365.
+The examples mirror the examples in the Excel documentation for these functions.

 * app_formatting.rs - An example of the various cell formatting options that are available in the rust_xlsxwriter library.
 These are laid out on